malpolyzo/operations-management-python-projects/README.md

 # operations-management-python-projects
-Academic projects in Operations Management using Python
+Academic projects in Operations Management using Python using Python to analyze business and operational problems, with focus on project management, inventory management and queueing systems.